 3. Smarten up your online accounts

-Black Friday deals will doubtless begin trickling in before 29th November.
-Although the bulk of the action will happen from the stroke of midnight on Thursday night (28th), we want you to be ready beforehand.
+As you'll have noticed if you've switched on a TV, conducted a casual online search or read a newspaper in the past week, Black Friday deals begin trickling in long before 26th November.
+Although the bulk of the action will happen from the stroke of midnight on Thursday night (25th), we want you to be ready beforehand.
 Fail to prepare, prepare to fail, and all that.

 Often, great bargains will sell out in a matter of minutes, so you really don't want to be wasting time creating accounts and entering all of your details when you should be nabbing that item.
-Ticking boxes and signing up in the early hours of the morning doesn't sound like our idea of fun, either, so it's worth taking a few stress-free minutes now, before it all kicks off, to create accounts on your favourite shopping sites.
+Ticking (or un-ticking) boxes in the early hours of the morning doesn't sound like our idea of fun, either, so it's worth taking a few stress-free minutes now, before it all kicks off, to create accounts on your favourite shopping sites.

-Now is also a good time to make sure your delivery and billing information is up to date.
+Now is also a good time to make sure your delivery and billing information is up to date on accounts you have already set up.
 Again, every minute counts when your chosen deal goes live on Black Friday or Cyber Monday.

 4. Make a budget (and don't succumb to buying frenzy)

-It may sound obvious, but we're not suggesting you launch yourself headfirst into a wild spending spree on Black Friday – especially if your budget is tight.
+It may sound obvious, but we're not suggesting you launch yourself headfirst into a wild spending spree on Black Friday – especially if money is tight.

-To that end, it's worth going back to that wish list and putting a top-end figure next to each item.
+To that end, it's worth going back to that wish list and putting a top-end figure next to each item, and its RRP for reference – we list a 'tested at' price on all of our reviews to guide you.
 If you're super-organised, you could also put a priority number before each one.

 When doing your product research, you'll notice that all the What Hi-Fi?
-Awards categories are all split into price brackets, such as "Best wireless headphones under £200" (which was won by the excellent Cambridge Audio Melomania 1), because we know that everyone has a certain amount to spend, and they want to know they're getting the best for that money.
+Awards categories are all split into price brackets, such as "Best wireless earbuds under £150" (which was won by the excellent Panasonic RZ-S500W.
+We know; forgettable name, unforgettable sound, we assure you!) because we know that everyone has a certain amount to spend and they want to know they're getting the best product for that money.

 5. Do plenty of research